Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the enforceability of third-party rights in unregistered land, especially the continuing role of the doctrine of notice.
-Focus your revision on:
+For SQE1, you are required to understand the enforceability of third-party rights in unregistered land, especially the continuing role of the doctrine of notice, with a focus on the following syllabus points:

 - the distinction between legal and equitable interests in unregistered land